 Sir Kenneth "shows us the vestigial civilisation beneath the martial exterior", according to his five-star review.

 "This is a Macbeth, though, that won't just go down as a highlight of the Manchester International Festival but as one of the Scottish Play's great revivals.

-"It's a phoenix-like feather in the cap of Sir Ken, too, comeback Shakespearean king."'Some oddities'
+"It's a phoenix-like feather in the cap of Sir Ken, too, comeback Shakespearean king."

 The Times critic Libby Purves gave the play four stars and said there were "some oddities", particularly Branagh's "mutteringly naturalistic" performance, which she judged a "classic screen-friendly rendering".

 "More resonantly 'stage' performances echo off the arches from his peerlessly intense Lady (Alex Kingston, thrilling) and from noble Ray Fearon as Macduff and Jimmy Yuill as a canny greybeard Banquo," she wrote.